 1. Avoid Bad Lighting in Your Promo Photos

 Lighting is crucial for capturing the details and vibrancy of your themed office.

 Try to avoid using a flash as flashes can cause unwanted glare and shadows.
 Using natural or artificial ceiling lights will give you a much better photograph and show off the colors of your amazing new office.

 However, it is important to be aware of bright windows and harsh sunlight shining into your office when taking photos.
 Bright sunlight streaking across your photos can bleach out props and details on murals.

 2. Use Models to Add Size and Context to Your Themed Decor

 Use a child or staff member as a model to give an idea of the size of your props.
 This will give viewers the right perspective on how large your prop is and convey how much fun it is for kids to interact with your decor.
-Use your theming as a photo op backdrop for “Cavity Free Club” photos and post those on social media on a regular basis.

 Don’t forget a model release form to make it official.
 A model release form will protect you against civil liability lawsuits should an issue arise later on.
 Here’s a great resource on why you need a model release and a free template for making your own.